 Ultimate Dubs: The first big show of the UK season.
 The target set by all to complete winter builds.
 The revealing of traders latest product lines.
 The weekend long partying.
 The start of car show season.

-This was the first year that I had managed to attend Ultimate Dubs - I do not live far from the venue, so I had no excuses, really.
+This was the first year that I had managed to attend Ultimate Dubs – I do not live far from the venue, so I had no excuses, really.
 Having not owned a Volkswagen previously is about the best I can come up with.
 I had never understood the urge to complete your car for this date; the show, held in Telford’s International Centre, is always a busy weekend.
-Set inside the exhibition halls it is one of the largest indoor shows the United Kingdom has to offer.
+Set inside the exhibition halls, which may be filled with Custom Exhibition Stands, it is one of the largest indoor shows the United Kingdom has to offer.
 Last year this was paramount, as the pouring rain left punters pushing to get in.
 This year, however, the weather fell nicely: a gloriously sunny day, one of the first of the year.

 Ultimate Dubs starts the weekend off on the Saturday where those attending can load up their cars inside, giving them the opportunity for a final spit and polish, and for the first time this year, the show opened to the public in the evening.
 Pictures from the event started to flow through the social media channels later that night – previous teasers of #udprep on Instagram were unveiled slowly.
 The colours masked with black-and-white filters were on full display, the wheels shining brightly.
 The 2-day event is seen by most as the opportunity to catch up with friends.
 Hotels surrounding the venue are booked up months in advance in anticipation of an eventful night with the bars hit hard for most.